yowainwright/sassimple/README.md

 ## Idea

-Fill in the gaps with a `css utilities mixins`.
+Fill in the gaps with a `scss utilities mixins`.

 1. Here's a mixin
 ```